ILR Salary Threshold: What Skilled Workers Need to Earn in 2026

 "New Entrant" Discounts Expire at Settlement

 When you first applied for your Skilled Worker visa, you may have benefited from discounted "new entrant" or PhD-holder rates that reduced your salary requirement by 20%.
-Those discounts do not carry over to ILR.
+Those reductions are generally unavailable at settlement.

-At settlement stage, you must meet the full, undiscounted threshold for your cohort.
-The "going rate" is assessed at the standard 100% level, not a reduced new entrant rate.
-If you've been relying on a PhD or new entrant discount for your extension applications, verify that your current salary meets the full threshold before submitting for ILR.
+If you've been relying on a PhD or new entrant reduction for your extension applications, verify that your current salary meets the full applicable threshold and going rate before submitting for ILR.

 Your sponsored salary must clear the bar on its own.